 Fraudulent trading means that a director is considered to have deliberately acted to avoid paying company liabilities.
 Such an allegation can lead to a prison sentence alongside director disqualification and fines.
 Selling off company assets prior to liquidation or taking credit, knowing it cannot be repaid are fraudulent actions and have serious consequences.

-If you cannot afford to pay suppliers, there are financial solutions available to potentially get your business out of trouble.
+If you cannot afford to pay suppliers, there are financial solutions available to help your business out of trouble.
 However, it is only worth putting more money into the company if it can genuinely continue to trade once creditor pressure has been relieved.
 There are formal payment plans available, but once again, these should only be put into practice if the company has a viable chance of success.
 The alternative would be to liquidate the company.
 If you continue to trade, with the knowledge that you cannot pay your suppliers, it could be classed as trading while insolvent, or fraudulent trading.

 How we can help